Skip to main content

 Materials & Supplies

-You will be required to purchase "tool chips" at a cost of $50.
+You will also be required to purchase "tool chips" at a cost of $50.
 These tool chips allow you to use specialized tools out of the tool room and also include the cost of shop towels and supplies that will be used in the lab classes.
 At the end of the year, $20 will be refunded if you return all of your tool chips.

 Information on other required textbooks and any further supplies will be provided as you attend each class.
 All books and supplies will be available during the first few weeks of classes in the College Campus Store.